 As you think about potential topics, it may be helpful to think about the many forms law review publications can take and view examples of them.
 The Scholarly Writing for Law Students, in its introduction, has created a categorical list of those forms and provides citations to examples.

-Scholarly Writing for Law Students by Elizabeth Fajans; Mary R. Falk
+Scholarly Writing for Law Students, by Elizabeth Fajans; Mary R. Falk

 Watch this video if you are interested in learning more about finding topics using Bloomberg Law.